 Some surprising results in recent elections have confounded the pollsters, undercut the pundits and surprised much of the general public, triggering an almost endless debate over how and why we vote the way we do.

 But the debate could end here in Canada.
 It seems some high-tech tools and big data analytics have at least influenced, if not decided for us, the outcome of significant elections and political referenda.
 Some of those tools were developed and are applied by a B.C.-based company called AggregateIQ.
 It’s one of a growing legion of international corporate practitioners in the maturing field of behavioural microtargeting.
+Their tools include the data we ourselves provide for them.

-Let’s step back a minute: while much of what’s found in the digital toolkits of today’s marketing gurus and opinion trackers is new, designed to capitalize on the emergence of social media and mobile connectivity, key elements are much older: from the 1980s, for example, comes the understanding that our psychological traits are more useful than broader societal trends to explain, predict and shape consumer behaviour.
+Let’s step back a minute: while much of what’s found in the digital toolkits of today’s marketing gurus and opinion trackers is new, designed to capitalize on the emergence of social media and mobile connectivity, key elements are much older: from the 1980s, for example, comes the understanding that people’s psychological traits are more useful than broader societal trends to explain, predict and shape consumer behaviour.

 A 2013 paper describing ongoing research at UC Berkeley into the subject states quite plainly that “easily accessible digital records (social media posts are mentioned) can be used to automatically and accurately predict a range of highly sensitive personal attributes”.
 Those attributes include sexual orientation, ethnicity, religious and political views, and other personality traits.